-The Referee can declare a no-contest when, in their opinion, the two Contestants are not doing their best, when both repeatedly ignore the rules or disobey them after several warnings, or when a contest, in the opinion of the Referee, is not being conducted honestly by one or both Contestants.
+The Referee gives a no-contest verdict when, in his opinion, the two Contestants are not doing their best, when both repeatedly ignore the rules or disobey them after several warnings, or when a contest, in the opinion of the Referee, is not being conducted honestly by both Contestants.

-If a no-contest decision is given, the Referee shall report to the ISKA WA on the matter.
+If a no-contest decision is given, the Referee shall report it to ISKA WA.